Passion flower is native to the southeastern United States and Central and South America. It's been traditionally used to help with sleep.

 People use passion flower for anxiety, including anxiety before surgery.
 Some people also take passion flower for insomnia, stress, ADHD, pain, and many other conditions.
 But there is no good scientific evidence to support these uses.
 In some foods and beverages, passion flower is added for flavoring.

 Possibly Effective for

 - Anxiety.
-There is some evidence that passionflower can reduce symptoms of anxiety, sometimes as effectively as some prescription medications.
+Taking passion flower by mouth can reduce symptoms of anxiety.
+It might work as well as some prescription medications.

 Be cautious with this combination

 Medications moved by pumps in cells (Organic Anion-Transporting Polypeptide Substrates) interacts with PASSIONFLOWER

 Some medications are moved in and out of cells by pumps.
 Passion flower might change how these pumps work and change how much medication stays in the body.
 In some cases, this might change the effects and side effects of a medication.